 Benzodiazepines are widely used in the treatment of anxiety, sleep, depression (as adjuvant therapy), and muscle relaxants.
 In the United States, approximately 5.6% of the adult population uses a benzodiazepine.
 Although it is recommended that treatment with benzodiazepines be limited to short-term use, the prevalence of long-term use remains widespread.
-(VA)
+(Veterans Affairs Administration)

 Benzodiazepines should only be prescribed on a short-term basis.
 There are a lot of risks and adverse effects associated with long-term use, so they are not safe to take for an extended period.
 One of the biggest and most concerning effects of long-term benzodiazepine use is dependence and addiction.
 Benzodiazepines are incredibly difficult and dangerous to detox from.
 There are also many other long-term effects of benzo use.
 Benzodiazepines should only be prescribed on a short-term basis because they are CNS depressants that act on your GABA receptors, slowing you down and decreasing motivation, energy, and vitality in your daily life.

 Benzodiazepines should only be prescribed and taken for a few weeks, however, long-term use is a problem in this country.
 One of the main effects of long-term benzo use is dependence and addiction which require a specialized medical approach to overcome safely.
 Chronic benzodiazepine use can also cause a lack of motivation and chronic fatigue or constant tiredness.
 Other adverse effects (effects seen after acute administration) associated with long-term use include neurotoxicity, impaired cognitive abilities, memory problems, and mood swings.